 Note on Figure 45: The TTA System implements the core functionality for the telescope time allocation processes for all NRAO observatories.
 It is designed to be extended for each observatory through extension points defined in the TTA Anti-corruption Layer (TTA ACL API).
+The Anti-corruption Layer is a strategy that creates an isolating layer to integrate systems that provide information or functionality in terms of their own domain model [RD17].
 The ngVLA Proposal Management System implements these extension points and exposes several user interfaces, which are shown as ports in the boundary of the diagram.
 A separate ngVLA Observation Preparation System implements the required extension points to perform the conversion of the Observation Specification data structures - created by the TTA System - into Scheduling Block structures, which can be edited and validated through the Observation Preparation Service user interface.